JamesBerg1956/responsive-portfolio/README.md

-   use css media queries to achieve 768-index.jpg to match wire frame use css media queries to achieve 980-index.jpg to match wire frame contact.html resize "Contact" header to match wireframe enlarge hr tag under "Contact" header to match wireframe add default values to Name and Email fields
+   use css media queries to achieve 768-index.jpg to match wire frame use css media queries to achieve 980-index.jpg to match wire frame contact.html
+   X resize "Contact" header to match wireframe enlarge hr tag under "Contact" header to match wireframe add default values to Name and Email fields
    add more space to "Message" field to match wireframe